From manual testing to automated testing

 We also provided full assistance as the product was deployed on the Bank’s infrastructure and provided technical support for the developed solution.

-With results like this, we can confidently say that the groundwork has been laid for further fruitful cooperation and that Performance Lab is ready to continue to partnering with OTP Bank, including automation testing services of the rest of the regression model, and with other organizations that use the CFT core banking system in their business operations.
+With results like this, we can confidently say that the groundwork has been laid for further fruitful cooperation and that Performance Lab is ready to continue to partnering with the Bank, including in the automation of the rest of the regression model, and with other organizations that use the core banking system in their business operations.